PrabodhGyawali/GMX-Arb-UI/README.md

 - TODO: Exchange images etc.
 - TODO: Add timer for interactivity

-- TODO: Improve page loading speed: [Improve-Speed](https://mui.com/material-ui/guides/minimizing-bundle-size/)
+- TODO: Improve page loading speed: [Improve-Speed](https://mui.com/material-ui/guides/ minimizing-bundle-size/)
     - May have to migrate solely to tailwind css
     - Look into _tree-shaking_ and purge unused components

+TODO: Fix Deploy Collateral
+- Add details rather than allowing deployment

 # Instructions
 - TODO: Add Instructions in Home page if there are no Positions

 # Add to backend or Migrate to backend
-- TODO: Make backend send Log objects to front-end rather than `string[]`
+- TODO: Make backend send Log objects to front-end rather than `string[]` - look into the Log class and write changes to the code
 - TODO: Enum usage for representing exchanges, rather than `strings`
-- TODO: Trade information: total profits
+- TODO: Trade information: total profits, total positions,

 # Code reuse:
 - TODO: reuse of socketio code